Galactosialidosis: Prognosis

-The prognosis of individuals diagnosed with galactosialidosis vary between patients, depending on age and severity of symptoms.
-Therefore, there is no established average age at which patients die or have increased risk of death.
+The prognosis of individuals diagnosed with galactosialidosis varies between patients, depending on age and severity of symptoms.
+Therefore, there is no established average age at which patients die or have an increased risk of death.
 There is no chance of full recovery in any form of the disease.

 Early infantile

-Patients diagnosed with early infantile subtype have more severe, threatening symptoms and a decreased chance of survival because this subtype develops more rapidly, however it is noted that most patients do live into late infancy.
+Patients diagnosed with early infantile subtype have more severe, threatening symptoms and a decreased chance of survival because this subtype develops more rapidly; however, it is noted that most patients do live into late infancy.

 Late infantile

-Because patients with late infantile subtype develop symptoms within the first year of life, their condition is not as severe as early infantile subtype and the chance of survival is higher, however the quality of life for the patient will still be greatly affected due to the fact that the patient is so young when symptoms occur.
+Because patients with the late infantile subtype develop symptoms within the first year of life, their condition is not as severe as the early infantile subtype and the chance of survival is higher; however, the quality of life is still greatly affected because the patient is so young when symptoms occur.
 The patient will still require a detailed care plan to manage symptoms.

 Juvenile/adult

-Patients diagnosed with juvenile/adult subtype have less severity of symptoms, but will have to manage progressive mental disability, spinal deformities, and seizures amongst other common symptoms.
+Patients diagnosed with the juvenile/adult subtype have less severe symptoms but will have to manage progressive mental disability, spinal deformities, and seizures amongst other common symptoms.
 However, this subtype is typically associated with a normal life expectancy.

 Epidemiology

-Galactosialidosis is considered a very rare disease, though the prevalence of it is not exactly known.
-Less than 150 cases have been reported in literature; of that population, about 60% of cases were of the juvenile/adult subtype with symptoms beginning at or after 16 years of age.
+Galactosialidosis is considered a very rare disease, though its prevalence is not exactly known.
+Less than 150 cases have been reported in the literature; of that population, about 60% of cases were of the juvenile/adult subtype with symptoms beginning at or after 16 years of age.
 It is also documented that most cases occur in people of Japanese descent.

 Research

-There is a current need for future research that leads to a better understanding of galactosialidosis, advances in diagnoses, and more effective treatment.
+There is a need for research that leads to a better understanding of galactosialidosis, advances in diagnoses, and more effective treatment.
 More recent research has been done to define the demographics and clinical characteristics of the patient population with galactosialidosis, with the ultimate goal of using this information toward a gene transfer treatment study.

 There are currently at least two ongoing clinical trials for galactosialidosis.
-One study involves research of the glycoproteinoses that constitute some of the rarest lysosomal diseases, including galactosialidosis, aspartylglucosaminuria, fucosidosis, Schindler disease, and sialidosis amongst other diseases.
+One study involves research of the glycoproteinoses that constitute some of the rarest lysosomal diseases, including galactosialidosis, aspartylglucosaminuria, fucosidosis, Schindler disease, and sialidosis, amongst other diseases.
 It is a longitudinal study of 100 patients who are diagnosed with any one of nine glycoproteinoses.
-The purpose of the study is to better define how common the diseases are, identify clinical features that could contribute to early diagnoses, detail progression of the diseases, assess the supportive therapies currently being used, and identify possible treatments.
+The purpose of the study is to better define how common the diseases are, identify clinical features that could contribute to early diagnoses, detail the progression of the diseases, assess the supportive therapies currently being used, and identify possible treatments.